FengZiYjun/Matrix-Toolbox/README.md

 - ml.h

-	The definition of encapsulation of machine learning algorithm.
+	(future development) The definition of encapsulation of machine learning algorithm.

 - test.cpp